 Reinjuring yourself may be more traumatic than the initial injury, and an already weakened body may be susceptible to ever more injuries.
 Once you are injured, the odds of suffering a reinjury are greatly increased.
 Specifically, athletes may suffer from the same injury as a result of commencing with the same activity.
 Engaging in physical therapy greatly reduces the possibility of injuring yourself again in the same way.
 Physical therapy will then strengthen the afflicted muscles, in addition to healing them.

 - Reduces the Risk of Arthritis

-Suffering an athletic injury (especially if you fracture bones) means that you run the risk of developing arthritis early on.
+Suffering an athletic injury (especially if you fracture bones) means that you run the risk of developing .
 Engaging in flexibility exercises and maintaining movement may reduce your risk of developing arthritis in later life.
 This is because improved muscle strength prevents the inflammation and stiffness associated with arthritis.

 - Avoiding Physical Therapy is Detrimental

 Putting off physical therapy or avoiding it all together can lead to lifelong consequences.
 You could face residual pain and stiffness for years to come.
 Residual pain will lead to severe underperformance in the athletic activity you once enjoyed.
 Not seeking out a physical therapist means you will miss out on the valuable knowledge they provide, knowledge that helps you maintain an active lifestyle free on injury and continuous athletic engagement.